Treatment by cryotherapy – Principles

-The technique of cryotherapy depends on the destructive power of cold injury to the normal and neoplastic epithelial cells.
+The technique of cryotherapy uses the destructive power of cold injury on the normal and neoplastic epithelial cells of the transformation zone.
 Nitrous oxide (N2O) or carbon dioxide (CO2) gases are used to induce the freezing effect on the cervix.
-The temperature of either of the gases, when released to atmospheric pressure from a compressed state, drops to -60 to -80 °C. When the gas is applied to the cervix, the tissue temperature is reduced to -20 °C, causing permanent damage to the epithelial cells.
+The temperature of either of the gases, when released to atmospheric pressure from a compressed state, drops to –60 to –80 °C. When the gas is applied to the cervix through a probe, the tissue temperature is reduced to –20 °C, causing permanent damage to the epithelial cells.
+The destroyed cells are shed and are gradually replaced by healthy epithelium within a few weeks.
+The cold injury also damages cervical tissue up to a depth of 7 mm from the surface.
+As a result, any CIN extending to the crypts (usually the maximum length of a crypt is 5 mm) is adequately treated with cryotherapy.

 The ectocervix has sparse sensory nerve endings.
 As a result, an ectocervical procedure like cryotherapy does not require any anaesthesia.